Furikake Cauliflower Bites with Avocado Sauce

 2. Cut the cauliflower heads into florets.
 For the bigger florets, cut them in halves or thirds for even cooking.

-4. Roast for about 30-45 minutes until tender and browned.
+4. Lay the cauliflower florets on the sheet tray in a single layer.
+Roast for about 30-35 minutes until tender and lightly browned.

-7. Also while the cauliflower is roasting, prepare the sauce.
-Grate the ginger on a microplane, then combine all of the sauce ingredients in a blender or small food processor.
-Blend until you have a luscious, smooth consistency.
+6. To prepare the sauce, grate the ginger on a microplane, then combine all of the sauce ingredients in a blender or small food processor.
+Blend until you have a luscious, smooth consistency, adding a dash of water if needed.

 Leave a Comment